Saijun-Wang/SAM2-LongVideo/README.md

 ### 1. Prepare Your Video

-Convert your video into frames, and it would be better if each frame looks different.
+Convert your video into frames using 'video2frame.py'.
+If you want to reduce the frames per second, you can use 'fps_down.py'.

 ### 2. Run Segmentation